leon4rd/test/README.md

-## What creature is smarter than a talking parrot?
-A spelling bee.
+## When you have a bladder infection, urine trouble.